ue22-p24/web/notebooks/61-livepreview-nb.md

 ## vscode's livepreview

 instead of switching constantly between vscode and your browser, you can use vs-code's livepreview extension

+to install it, search for `live preview` in vscode's extension pane; it's by MicroSoft and has about 8M downloads

 with that extension enabled, the workflow is **much faster**, as you can see here: